Why India Is Phasing Out Older Ships: The Policy Logic Behind DGMA Order 01 of 2026

 What Defences Can Seafarers Use Against Code Violations?

-In case a seafarer violates the DGS Seafarers Code of Conduct, they must be able to defend themselves under necessity, due diligence, and government-caused errors.
+In case a seafarer violates the DGMA Seafarers Code of Conduct, they must be able to defend themselves under necessity, due diligence, and government-caused errors.
 These safeguards provide a guarantee for seafarers against discrimination during investigations, as outlined in the guidelines stipulated in the Compliance Enforcement Manual.
 These come into force from January 1, 2026. … Read more

 What is the Minimum Qualification of Designated Person Ashore (DPA)?